romrawinjp/romrawinjp.github.io/content/cv.md

 <img align="left" src="/images/profile.png" alt= "Jinpu" width="150" height="170" style="margin: 15px">

 My name is Romrawin Chumpu.
 You can call me "Jinpu" or "Jin" in short.
 I am currently working as a *research assistant* at Image Processing and Understanding Reserch Team at [National Electronics and Computer Technology Center (NECTEC)](https://www.nectec.or.th/) as a part of [National Science and Technology Development Agency (NSTDA)](https://www.nstda.or.th/).
 My current work is under the project Image Captioning.
-I am researching a technique the most neural way of making a caption in Thai.
+I am researching a technique the most netural way of making a caption in Thai.

-I am recently a master graduate from SIIT with the supervision of Assist.
-Prof. Shu-Han Hsu and Dr. Sanparith Marukatat.
-Our paper, _"Physics-informed graph neural networks accelerating microneedle simulations towards novelty of micro-nano scale materials discovery,"_ is under reviewing.
+I am recently a master graduate from SIIT with the supervision of <a href="https://www.siit.tu.ac.th/personnel.php?id=251">Assist.
+Prof. Shu-Han Hsu</a> and <a href="https://scholar.google.com/citations?user=6uMrUsQAAAAJ&hl=en">Dr. Sanparith Marukatat</a>.
+Our paper, _"Physics-informed graph neural networks accelerating microneedle simulations towards novelty of micro-nano scale materials discovery,"_ is under revising.

 <!-- <br clear="left"/> -->